chopmo/rasmusrn.github.io/_posts/2015-05-10-pathfinding.markdown

 Just look at that!
 I can now refactor to my heart's content and still be 99% sure everything works.
 Unit testing is awesome.
 End of discussion.

-And finally for this post's grand finale.
+And at long last for this post's grand finale.
 A video!

 <p class="photo">
   <img src="/assets/images/pathfinding-demo.gif"><br>